“I Never Saw It Coming”: Mums Share Their Pre-term Labour Stories

 “It started to get real”

-Most mums will naturally be in denial during the initial phases of preterm labor.
+Most mums will naturally be in denial during the initial phases of preterm labour.

 “I even drank milk, thinking that it might help me with my ‘constipation,’” recounts Anne.

-But as labor signs persist and advance, denial soon gives way to reality.
+But as labour signs persist and advance, denial soon gives way to reality.
 For some mums, events unfolded very quickly with twists and turns.